melezhik/Sparrow6/posts/CliAppDevelopement.md

 s6 --index-update
 ```

-4. To use the plugin, on any machine with Sparrow installed:
+4. To use [hello](https://sparrowhub.io/plugin/hello/0.000001) plugin, on any machine with Sparrow installed:

 ```bash
 s6 --index-update